Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 <!-- Take a free, ~5 min test here -->

-<p class="firstLetter">As opposed to other personality tests the enneagram gets at your core motivations
+<p class="firstLetter"> Unlike other personality tests, the Enneagram gets at your core motivations
 and fears.
-From there patterns of thinking feeling and behavior can be extrapolated which form an archetype or your "type".
-To determine your type you need to examine your fears and motivations, but where does one start?</p>
+Their thinking, feeling, and behavior patterns can be extrapolated, forming an archetype or your "type."
+To determine your type, you must examine your fears and motivations, but where does one start?</p>

-Its commonly said that your personality gets developed overtime, but many enneagram teachers talk about how you your type develops as a result of a childhood wound.
+It is commonly said that your personality develops over time, but many Enneagram teachers discuss how your type develops due to a childhood wound.
-Something happened in your past that still effects you and you are compensating for in some ways.
+Something happened in your past that still affects you, and you are compensating for it somehow.
 It could be many things:

 - Your parent did or didn't do something
 - A specific incident happened
-- Your environment was skewed a certain way
+- Your environment was skewed in a certain way
 - A sibling or friend treated you a certain way
-- You were constantly told a certain message
+- You were constantly told a specific message

-There is a great article here that explains and gives great examples of the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.psychologyjunkie.com/the-childhood-wounds-of-every-enneagram-type/" >enneagram's childhood wounds</a>.
+There is a great article here that explains and gives excellent examples of the <a class="external-link" target="_blank" rel=" noopener noreferrer" href="https://www.psychologyjunkie.com/the-childhood-wounds-of-every-enneagram-type/" >Enneagram's childhood wounds</a>.

-You do not have to specifically identify your childhood wound in order to find your type but whatever your childhood was it causes you to be sensitive to a specific emotion.
-Identifying that core emotion that effects you is the first step.
+You do not have to specifically identify your childhood wound to find your type.
+Still, whatever your childhood was, it caused you to be sensitive to a specific emotion.
+Identifying that core emotion that affects you is the first step.

 ### Emotions Tangent

-It may seem overwhelming to try to identify what core emotion affects you the most but it might not as hard as you think.
-Click here if you would like to do <a href="/blog/experiment" >a quick experiment with regards to emotions</a>, otherwise keep reading to help determine your type.
+Identifying what core emotion affects you the most may seem overwhelming, but it might not be easier than you think.
+Click here if you would like to do <a href="/blog/experiment" >a quick experiment with regards to emotions</a>; otherwise, keep reading to help determine your type.

 ## Identifying your dominant core emotion

-In the enneagram the three core emotions are anger, fear and shame which we will explain further later.
-We all feel these emotions from time to time and do what we can to deal with them.
+The three core emotions in the Enneagram are anger, fear, and shame, which we will explain later.
+We all feel these emotions occasionally and do what we can to deal with them.
 But ask yourself which of these emotions comes up for you the most in daily life?
 You either

-- Feel that emotion and use it motivate you
+- Feel that emotion and use it to motivate you
 - Feel that emotion and actively push it away
 - Feel that emotion constantly in the back of your head

-Another way to get at that emotion would be to ask which emotion do you have the easiest access to?
-Or if someone else was feeling anger fear or shame which emotion would be easiest for you to empathize with?
-You might find it easier to empathize someone feeling anger over someone feeling shame or fear or vice versa.
-Once you have identified that emotion you are ready for the next part.
+Another way to get at that emotion would be to ask which emotion you have the most accessible access to.
+Or if someone else was feeling anger, fear, or shame, which emotion would be easiest for you to empathize with?
+You might find it easier to empathize with someone feeling anger over someone feeling shame or fear or vice versa.
+Once you have identified that emotion, you are ready for the next part.

-## Emotions and centers of intelligence explained
+## Emotions and Centers of Intelligence explained

-In the enneagram these core emotions relate to centers of intelligence.
-Or put another way, as you feel one of these emotions you learn to cope with it by developing a certain intelligence.
-The core emotions map to the centers of intelligence like this:
+In the Enneagram, these core emotions relate to centers of Intelligence.
+Put another way, as you feel one of these emotions, you learn to cope by developing a specific intelligence.
+The core emotions map to the centers of Intelligence like this:

 - Fear --> Head/ Intellectual Intelligence
 - Shame --> Heart/ Emotional Intelligence